SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ## Inactive Content Report

-Inactive Content report gives you the ability to detect unused sites quickly, Microsoft 365 Groups, and Microsoft Teams in your Microsoft 365 environment.
+The Inactive Content report gives you the ability to quickly detect unused sites, Microsoft 365 Groups, and Microsoft Teams in your Microsoft 365 environment.
 Use this report always to be aware of unused resources in your environment, so you can keep it clean and healthy.

 ### Generate Inactive Content Report